spray/spray/docs/documentation/spray-can/http-server.rst

 ~~~~~~~~~~~~~~~~

 If the handler does not respond to a request within the configured ``request-timeout`` period a
-``cc.spray.http.Timeout`` message is sent to the timeout handler, which can be the "regular" handler itself or
+``spray.http.Timeout`` message is sent to the timeout handler, which can be the "regular" handler itself or
 another actor (depending on the ``timeout-handler`` config setting).
 The timeout handler then has the chance to
 complete the request within the time period configured as ``timeout-timeout``.
 Only if the timeout handler also misses
 its deadline for completing the request will the ``HttpServer`` complete the request itself with a "hard-coded" error